-Consequences/Intervention

-- Home contact

-- · Loss of privilege

-- Apology verbal or written

-- Prearranged detention

-- Home visit

-- Student/Staff/Parent conference

-- In-School Suspension

-- Out of School Suspension

-- Financial restitution

-- Involvement of law enforcement

-- Referral to outside agency or school district support services (eg. SASS referral, safe school evaluation per BOE appro

-- SE SAM Referral to Administrator

-- Loss of bus riding privileges
+Category 2 - Office Managed Consequences/Intervention Leaving school without permission Home contact Loss of privilege Apology verbal or written Prearranged detention Home visit Student/Staff/Parent conference In-School Suspension Out of School Suspension Financial restitution Involvement of law enforcement Referral to outside agency or school district support services (e.g. SASS referral, safe school evaluation per BOE approval) SE SAM - Referral to Administrator Loss of bus riding privileges Other Administration reserves the right to determine the classification of the offence in addition to disciplinary responses.

-- Other

-Administration reserves the right to determine the classification of the offence in addition to disciplinary responses.

 Category 3 involve a direct threat to the health and safety of others and/or violence to another person or property at the school.
-These actions may result in temporary removal from school, restitution and/or prosecution and possible recommendation to the Board of Education for alternate school placement, preexpulsion agreements or expulsion.
+These actions may result in temporary removal from school, restitution and/or prosecution and possible recommendation to the Board of Education for alternate school placement, pre- expulsion agreements or expulsion.

-Category 3 - Administration Managed

-- Arson

-- Bomb Threat

-- False Fire Alarm

-- Burglary/Robbery/Theft

-- Malicious destruction of property

-- Possession, use, and/or distribution of weapon, ammunition, explosives-Or look-alikes of any kind

-- Possession, use, and/or distribution/sale of drugs, drug paraphernalia including all controlled substances, look-alikes, and alcoholic beverages.
-Acts of bullying/intimidation or mistreatment toward students

-- Threats towards school personnel or others

-- Battery of school personnel or others
+Category 3 - Administration Managed Consequences/Interventions Arson Bomb Threat False Fire Alarm Burglary/Robbery/Theft Malicious destruction of property Possession, use, and/or distribution of weapon, ammunition, explosives-Or look-alikes of any kind Possession, use, and/or distribution/sale of drugs, drug paraphernalia including all controlled substances, look-alikes, and alcoholic beverages.
+Acts of bullying/intimidation or mistreatment toward students Threats towards school personnel or others Battery of school personnel or others Detentions Short term out of school suspension: 1-3 days Long term out of school suspension: 3 - 10 days Recommendation board action resulting in pre-expulsion agreement or expulsion Recommendation board action resulting in appropriate education placement Safe school evaluation per central office approval Conference with student and parent Involvement of law enforcement Denial of privileges Referral to outside agency or school district support services (i.e., SASS, BIP, Wrap Plan)